hackclub/hackclub/meta/blurbs.md

 ## About

-[hackEDU](http://hackedu.us) helps high school students start and lead programming clubs at their school.
+[hackEDU](http://hackedu.us) works with high school students start and lead programming clubs at their school.

 ## What is a hacker?

 A hacker is someone who creates things that they see missing in the world and isn't afraid to break the rules.

+## About with Hackers

+[hackEDU](http://hackedu.us) works with high school students to start and lead programming clubs at their school.
+We create hackers: people who create things that they see missing in the world and aren't afraid to break the rules.

 ## Why Are We Unique

 Why are we unique to all the other learn to code programs?
 TODO

-## Awards Won

-- TODO:MAX
-- All the other prizes
-- Amy Won Make Games With US Award

 ## Updates To Close Friend